hashicorp/qcon-debugging-microservices/stack/_docs/docs/tracing.md

   <Terminal target="vscode.container.shipyard" shell="/bin/bash" workdir="/work" user="root" expanded/>
 </p>

-Jaeger has been configured to collect and visualize the traces, all spans are sent are transmitted from the applications and Envoy proxies and are collected in Jaeger.
-If you look at the Jaeger UI, and view a trace from the `web` service you will see the individual spans which make up a trace.
+Jaeger has been configured to collect and visualize the traces.
+All spans are transmitted from the applications and Envoy proxies and are collected in Jaeger.
+If you look at the Jaeger tab, and view a trace from the `web` service, you will see the individual spans which make up a trace.

 ![](images/tracing/web_1.png)